President Biden, Ukrainian President Zelenskyy set to speak at UN General Assembly

-MIDTOWN EAST, Manhattan (WABC) -- President Joe Biden and Ukrainian President Volodmyr Zelenskyy are both set to speak Tuesday at the United Nations General Assembly.
+MIDTOWN EAST, Manhattan (WABC) -- President Joe Biden and Ukrainian President Volodymyr Zelenskyy are both set to speak Tuesday at the United Nations General Assembly.

 Biden is scheduled to speak at 10 a.m. after his visit to Midtown Monday night where he declared that "Broadway is back."